Abortion on the ballot: What’s happening in 10 key states

 - Deep Read ( 5 Min. )

 Since the U.S. Supreme Court overturned Roe v.
-Wade in 2022, overturning the nationwide right to abortion, the country has fractured into a patchwork of restrictions on access to the procedure.
+Wade in 2022, eliminating the nationwide right to abortion, the United States has fractured into a patchwork of restrictions on access to the procedure.
 But in the Nov.
 5 elections, 10 states – accounting for one-fifth of the U.S. population – will vote on proposed amendments to their state constitutions, in almost all cases aimed at boosting abortion access.

 Easier than amending the U.S. Constitution, this kind of state-by-state modulation illustrates the function that state constitutions are meant to play in American democracy, experts say.